athxrva-0209/eyrc_HoloGlyph-Bots/README.md

 # Hologlyph Bots (e-yrc 2023-24)

 Designing and implementing holonomic drive based robot and its control system using ROS2 and Python.
-Learning about holonomic drive, inverse kinematics, control systems, CAD modelling, circuit designing and more.
+Learning about holonomic drive, inverse kinematics, control systems, CAD modelling, circuit designing and more!

 ## About The Project
 In this project, we shall make glyphs on an 8ft x 8ft arena with an overhead camera to assist these 3 holonommic robots!